foursquare/scala-gazelle/README.md

 ## Adopting scala-gazelle in an existing repo

+Adoption of the plugin in an existing repo can be a tedious process, though it tries to provide helpful error messages where it can.
+Roughly speaking, required changes boil down to:

- - remove globs in existing rules (setting source lists to `[]` is fine)
+ - Remove globs in existing rules (setting source lists to `[]` is fine)
+   - Something like `for file in $(git grep -l 'srcs = glob(\["\*\.scala"\]),'); do sed -i '' 's/srcs = glob(\["\*\.scala"\]),/srcs = [],/' $file; done`
+     may be useful to automate this.
- - refactor to a single library and/or test target per package
+ - Refactor to a single library and/or test rule per package (build file).
- - may need to rename existing rules, if they conflict with generation conventions
+ - Rename existing rules, if they conflict with generation conventions.
+   - If conflicting rules exist, the plugin should detect this and fail with a message asking you to rename the rule in question.
- - add resolve directives for conflicts
+ - Add resolve or exclude directives to fix duplicate package or symbol definitions.
+   - This is most common with external jars or in-repo code with split packages (e.g. some Hadoop and Spark libraries).
+     In such cases, the plugin will output an error message noting the symbol in question and what providing targets were found containing it.
+   - Note the right fix for conflicts here often requires a judgement call.
+Sometimes the solution is to simply add a `# gazelle:java_exclude_artifact` directive for one of the providing targets if it should never be chosen as a direct dependency.
+Sometimes it will require knowing specifically what classes an external jar contains or when one jar should be chosen over another.
+Usually the fix is somewhat obvious, especially if you can compare against which providing target the existing build rules in your repo are using.

+Note it may be helpful to utilize the `# gazelle:exclude` directive to allow more a more iterative setup process, focusing on smaller or more self-contained sections of the repo first while utilizing `# gazelle:resolve` directives to map packages outside the managed scope.
+This may not be feasible in large repos with highly connected dependency graphs however.

 ## Maintainer notes